dotnet/winforms/Documentation/issue-guide.md

 Each PR has to have reviewer approval from at least one WinForms team member who is not author of the change, before it can be merged.

-1. Don't set any  labels on PRs.
-They are superfluous and not needed
+1. Please don't set any labels on PRs.
     * exceptions:
       * **request-no-squash** may be supplied by the PR author(s) to request that history not be squashed at merge; this is a request, not a requirement
       * **NO-MERGE** may be supplied by the WinForms team in order to indicate that the PR should be halted; a reason should be given in the comments